 Singapore-based Brit Pippa Gresham opens up about her experiences with a child with autism in her open letter to her daughter

-In support of World Autism Awareness Week, this open letter to my 5-year-old daughter Hetty is our way of sharing just one alternative recipe of life.
+In support of World Autism Awareness Week, this open letter to my daughter Hetty is our way of sharing just one alternative recipe of life.
 When people ask “What does she have?“, I find the answer quite tricky.

 For a hundred autistic children, you will find a hundred types of autism: she is our version of the Heinz variety*.
 If we are looking to the labels, we get a whole lot of SPD (sensory processing disorder), some ASD (autism spectrum disorder) and a little bit of je ne sais quoi in the everyday life of our little girl.
 The journey has been a pendulum of fear and joy rolled into one but we are so lucky to have options for support in Singapore and with Hetty continuing to thrive, the daily victories bring plenty of optimism beyond the initial scary diagnosis.